 Mickey bounds through the snow tail wagging and tongue flapping out of the corner of his grinning mouth.
 He’s in doggy paradise – or Whistler Olympic Park as we humans like to call it.
 He might be nine years old, but in this winter wonderland, he’s young and spirited once again.

 There are few places where humans and their furry friends can enjoy a ski date together.
 Whistler Olympic Park offers the largest designated off-leash dog area in the Sea to Sky Corridor, boasting 30 kilometres of dog-friendly cross-country ski trails and 20 kilometres of on-and off-leash snowshoe trails.
 Your pup will most certainly be pooched after a day of frolicking here.

 Home of the Nordic events during the 2010 Olympic and Paralympic Winter Games, Whistler Olympic Park is a world-class facility offering winter and summer adventures.
 With winter in full swing, it’s time to hit the trails with your pup in tow.
-Here’s what to expect . . .
+Here’s what to expect from a doggy date . . .

 Cross-Country Skiing with Your Dog

 Gliding along expertly, groomed cross-country ski trails set against the snowy backdrop of the Callaghan Valley is all the more delightful when your best friend is running happily by your side.

 Whistler Olympic Park has 11 dog-friendly trails to choose from, including greens, blues and a few browns, which are wilderness, ungroomed trail options.
 They wind through the snow-blanketed forest, passing peekaboo mountain views along the way.
 The trail map is well-marked to indicate where pups are allowed to go and there is plenty of signage to help guide the way.
 Around the World is one of the signature trails that both humans and doggos can explore as a team, making it perfect for your doggy date.

 Snowshoeing with Your Dog